 From our seats we watched the two sailors helping the captain navigate the sandbanks.
 They worked with long poles, testing the riverbed, banging and calling out in a mesmerising rhythm.

 Once the day’s heat really set in, we moved up to the outside area.
 It was incredibly relaxing to watch the world slip by, noisy little fishing boats puttering past in the opposite direction and huge tankers chugging slowly, left behind in our small wake.
 Far in the distance, the riverbanks were home to Burmese life of all kinds.
 Fisherman bobbed in the shallows, people did laundry in the water and children splashed and played.
 We were too far to wave and we wondered if they even noticed us.

 After lunch, a lot of planning for the rest of the trip and little sun, the afternoon lull hit.
 Mr Fluskey head back down for another sneaky nap while I went to find a private space to relax.
-Usually, sitting at the front of a boat is my favourite spot but as this was not allowed, I just perched on the doorstep out to the work area watching the water disappearing behind me and enjoying the breeze whipping through my hair.
+Usually, sitting at the front of a boat is my favourite spot.
+As this wasn’t allowed, I perched on the doorstep to the work area watching the water disappearing behind me.
+I enjoyed the breeze whipping through my hair.

 The time we were due to dock in Mandalay came and went and the light began to fail.
 We and our fellow passengers were treated to a fabulous sunset.
 The river turned from liquid platinum to fluid gold.

-Passing under a duo of bridges we came across a large number of boats and I decided confidently that we were almost there.
-We packed up our bits and then sat in our chairs for another 90 minutes or so watching the sky change colour again.
+Passing under two bridges we saw a large number of boats and I decided confidently that we were almost there.
+Packing our bags, we sat in our chairs for another 90 minutes or so watching the sky change colour again.